Rising Popularity of CBD

 Why CBD isolate?

-The option to consume the cannabidiol molecule (CBD) in “pure” form may be the most appealing option to consumers who are worried about the health and legal implications associated with consuming a greater array of cannabinoids, terpenes, and flavonoids.
-For example, some pregnant women are opting to solely use CBD isolate products; in an excess of caution, they feel more comfortable consuming the sole molecule that has been deemed to be “safe” by many cannabis researchers, at least until more research is completed on other cannabinoids and components of the cannabis plant.
+The option to consume the phytocannabinoid (CBD) in “pure” form may be the most appealing option to consumers who are worried about the health and legal implications associated with consuming a greater array of cannabinoids.
+For example, some pregnant women are opting to solely use CBD isolate products; in an excess of caution, they feel more comfortable consuming the sole molecule that has been deemed to be “safe” by many cannabis researchers, at least until more research is completed on other cannabinoids.

 I hope this information helps you to navigate your next CBD purchase!
-Personally, I would recommend a well-sourced broad-spectrum or full-spectrum CBD product, depending on the laws in your state.
-The cannabis plant is natural medicine, so why not try all that it has to offer?
+Personally, I would recommend a well-sourced broad-spectrum or full-spectrum CBD product, depending on your preference.
+The cannabis plant is natural, so why not try all that it has to offer?

 Heather Dagley | Cannabis Writer